themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 **2. Data Augmentation**

-Transformations are applied to the images so that the features learnt is invariant to augmentations.
+Transformations are applied to the images so that the features learned is invariant to augmentations.
 Two different augmentations are done, one when training model to learn representations and one when sending the image representations to the clustering algorithm:

 **Case 1: Transformation when doing clustering**

 When model representations are to be sent for clustering, random augmentations are not used.
-The image is simply resized to 256\*256 and center crop is applied to get 224\*224 image.
+The image is simply resized to 256\*256 and the center crop is applied to get 224\*224 image.
 Then normalization is applied.
 ![](/images/deepcluster-aug-clustering.png){.img-center}
 In PyTorch, this can be implemented as:
 ```python